NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/registers.md

 # Inputs & Outputs

-# IO Configuration
+# Rubix IO Configuration
 There are several physical onboard switches that must be configured correctly for proper communication and functionality.
-These switches are located under the front cover of the Rubix iO Module.
+These switches are located under the front cover of the Rubix IO Module.
 To remove the front cover, use a flat blade screwdriver to gently pry the cover off at the cover join line.
-There are several switches under the cover of the Nube-iO iO Module that are used to set the Input (UI) and Output (UO) type configurations.
+There are several switches under the cover of the Rubix IO Module that are used to set the Input (UI) and Output (UO) type configurations.

 ![overview.png](img/overview.png)